 |Chaplin with Grace Kingsley and Gale on the employment office set of A Dog's Life.|

 In January 1918, journalist Grace Kingsley, along with Los Angeles Times cartoonist "Gale" (aka Edmund Waller "Ted" Gale) visited Chaplin at his new Hollywood studio.
 The three had met before.
-In August 1916, Kingsley interviewed him at the Lone Star Studio, where his Mutual films were made.
-That interview, published in the LA Times,1 also featured cartoons by Gale (I'll post about that one at a later date).
+In August 1916, Kingsley interviewed Chaplin at the Lone Star Studio, where his Mutual films were made.
+That interview, published in the LA Times,1 also featured cartoons by Gale.
 Chaplin was comfortable with Kingsley and seemed to open up to her in a way he seldom did with reporters.
 I've accompanied this post with real photos of the visit as well as Gale's drawings which depict Charlie not only as actor, director, and interviewee, but also as an anchor during the "stormy days" of war.

 All quotes and cartoons below are from "Charlie Chaplin Begins Work In His New Studio," by Grace Kingsley, Los Angeles Times, January 20th, 1918.2